osuosl/pymesync/docs/source/developer.rst

    Now visit https://pypi.python.org/pypi to make sure the version is up to date.

 #.
-Inform your users that Pymesync has been updated.
+Inform Pymesync users there has been an update in whatever way is standard
+   for your community.

 .. _PyPi: https://pypi.python.org